spirom/spark-streaming-with-kafka/README.md

 <td>Support for publishing to Kafka topic in parallel from Spark.</td>
 </tr>
 <tr>
-<td valign="top"><a href="src/main/scala/util/PartitionMapAnalyzer.scala">util/PartitionMapAnalyzer.scala</a></td>
+<td valign="top"><a href="src/main/scala/util/TemporaryDirectories.scala">util/TemporaryDirectories.scala</a></td>
-<td>Support for understanding how subscribed Kafka topics and their Kafka partitions map to partitions in the
+<td>Support for creating and cleaning up temporary directories needed for Kafka broker, Zookeeper and
-RDD that is emitted by the Spark stream.</td>
+Spark streaming.</td>
 </tr>
 </table>